Luna-Terra-CG/colorblendr/README.md

 ## Broken Apps

-### Applications in this category are know to be a problem by the maintainers and will be fixed soon if possible
 ### If an application is broken please make issue

 - LocalSend (Uses text color on accented buttons in settings)